Time Relay 2-Channel 10-Amp with Wi-Fi Interface

 TLR210_WIFI

 The R210_WIFI Time Activated Relay knows what time and day it is and can control the onboard relays using a time schedule!
 Using Base Station Software (a free download) users will upload their time schedules to the board!
 Once uploaded the computer is no longer needed and the board will operate on it's own!
 Control gates at specific times of the day, activate security lighting, or control bells to indicate shift or classroom changes.
-Schedules can be save to your computer for easy upload when different schedules are needed!WiFi Connection
+Schedules can be save to your computer for easy upload when different schedules are needed!Schedule All the Events You Need!

 This board will communicate to the software over your Wi-Fi network.
 Because the board is acting on it's own the real time clock can drift over time.
 The NextGen Module will sync it's time with time.google.com, then it will update the board's Real Time clock keeping the time schedule accurate!